rguarascia/thinkmac-t470/README.md

   - Sleep appears to work but battery drain is horrendous while sleeping (100% to 0% in < 8h)

   - Battery life overall is pretty terrible (only getting ~1.5h on a full charge)

+- I found a patch to enable the SD card reader but haven't had a chance to implement it yet

 ## Hardware Setup and Configuration